olivierjeunen/dual-bandit-kdd-2020/README.md

 Source code for our paper "Joint Policy-Value Learning for Recommendation" published at KDD 2020.

 ## Reproducibility
-To generate a virtual Python environment tha holds all the packages our work relies on, run:
+To generate a virtual Python environment that holds all the packages our work relies on, run:

     virtualenv -p python3 dual_bandit
     source dual_bandit/bin/activate